An Autonomous Developer on Your Machine in Two Minutes

 What just happened

 You will be asked which mode to schedule on macOS: Auto squash-merge today's tasks, or Manual run for today.
 Pick one — you can change it later.
-Get your MCPTASK_TOKEN beforehand from Settings → API Access on mcptask.online (the installer also prompts you to paste it).
+Get your MCPTASK_TOKEN beforehand from User → Advanced info → API Token on mcptask.online (the installer also prompts you to paste it).

 (macOS) Activate the schedule